Nugroho-Widiyanto/DDTech-CarRent/README.md

 # DDTech-CarRent

-How to attach the Lodatabase:
+How to attach the database:

 Make sure you have installed SQL Server Express LocalDB.
 Open Microsoft SQL Server Management Studio and input your LocalDB server name.